Galatians 1: Rebuke (1:6–9)

-Instead of the usual note of thanksgiving following the greetings, Paul criticizes the Galatians for deserting his teaching of God's grace and turning to a different gospel, while there is no other gospel, and calls those who spread the fake gospel as anathema.
+Instead of expression of thanks given to God for the audience typically found after the greetings in genuine Pauline epistles, Paul criticizes the Galatians for deserting his teaching of God's grace, and calls those who spread what he considers a fake gospel as anathema.

 Proclamation of the Gospel (1:10–12)

 Paul claims that his proclamation of the gospel is not of human origin but directly from the revelation of Jesus Christ.

-Paul's Pre-Christian Life and Conversion (1:13–17)
+Paul's pre-Christian life and conversion (1:13–17)

 The clarifying account of Paul's pre-Christian life may be a response to an effort by his opponents to use it to undermine his authority.
 The word 'Judaism' in verses 13 and 14 are the only two references in the whole New Testament, and not until half a century later in the writings of Ignatius, 'Judaism' and 'Christianity' are considered two 'religions'.

 Contacts at Jerusalem (1:18–24)

 In this part, Paul recounts his interaction with the leaders in Jerusalem, but maintains his independence of the Jerusalem authorities.